BLCM/BLCMods/Borderlands 2 mods/Astor/readme.md

 ## [Quest Reward] [Hammerlock Jakobs Sponsor v1.0.1](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Astor/Hammerlock%20Jakobs%20Sponsor)

-- Hammerlock give Jakobs weapon/item reward for few of his mission in the main game, but not all of them...
+- I noticed that Hammerlock give Jakobs weapon/item reward for few of his mission in the main game, but not all of them...
 Now he will... and with the choice between 2 Blue weapons/items instead of a single one!

  * * * * *